Off-campus housing

 On campus, you can look at the bulletin boards located throughout the different buildings.

 Québec City is very spread out, and not all areas are well served by public transit.
 If you want to be close to everything you need and enjoy campus and city life, we recommend living along one of the bus routes serving the university—the 800, 801, 804 or 807 —between Boulevard Henri IV and downtown (Saint-Roch).
 Neighbourhoods popular with students include Montcalm, Saint-Jean-Baptiste, Sainte-Foy, Saint-Roch, Saint-Sacrement, Saint-Sauveur, and Old Québec.
 However, these areas are among the most expensive in Québec City.
-If your financial means don’t allow you to live in these areas, the Beauport and Limoilou neighborhoods, as well as Québec City’s South Shore (Lévis, Saint-Romuald, Charny), are often more affordable.
+If your financial means don’t allow you to live in these areas, the Beauport, Duberger-Les Saules, Lebourneuf and Limoilou neighborhoods, as well as Québec City’s South Shore (Lévis, Saint-Romuald, Charny), are often more affordable.
 You’ll need to plan your bus time accordingly.

 Rent for a room in a house or shared apartment varies by neighbourhood.
 Plan on spending between $400 and $700 per month.
 Apartments have an average monthly price of $1213 for a one-bedroom and $1450 for a two-bedroom.
 Apartments are generally unfurnished.